heartcombo/mail_form/README.md

 ## Custom e-mail template

-To customize the e-mail template that is used create a file called contact.erb in app/views/mail_form.
+To customize the e-mail template that is used create a file called `contact.erb` in `app/views/mail_form`.
-Take a look at lib/mail_form/views/mail_form/contact.erb in this repo to see how the default template works.
+Take a look at `lib/mail_form/views/mail_form/contact.erb` in this repo to see how the default template works.

 ## Maintainers